East Java Itinerary: A Complete Guide to the Spectacular Volcanic Island 2024

 Flights from the USA and UK:

 Let’s kick things off with the big-ticket item: flights.
-Flying from the USA to East Java can range from $800 to $1,500, depending on the season, airline, and flexibility of your dates.
+Depending on the season, airline, and flexibility of your dates, the cost of flying from the USA to East Java can range from $800 to $1,500.

 If you’re jetting in from the UK, you’re looking at approximately £600 to £1,200.
-Pro tip: watch for those sweet flight deals and be open to mid-week departures for potential savings.
+Pro tip: Watch for flight deals on Jacks Flight Club (or similar) and be open to mid-week departures for potential savings.

 Accommodation Ranges:

 Now, let’s talk about where you’ll rest your bones.
 East Java caters to all budgets.
-Whether you’re a backpacker or a luxury traveler, there’s a spot for you.
+Whether you’re a backpacker or a luxury traveller, there’s a spot for you.

 Food Ranges: